buiduccuong30051989/frontend-standard/README.md

 ## CSS Rules

-Place a space after the ":" in property declarations, and a space before the "{" in rule declarations.
+Place a space after the ":" in property declarations.
+Place a space before the "{" in rule declarations.
+Use // for comments, not /* */.

 Do this:

+    // Comment
     body {
         background: #fff;
     }

 Not this:

+    /* Comment */
     body{
         background:#fff;
     }